lucasiscovici/studyPipe/README.md

 - More on: [JulienPalard/Pipe](https://github.com/JulienPalard/Pipe)
 - More on: [/pytoolz/toolz](https://github.com/pytoolz/toolz)

-`|_funs_|`: between pipes when the next element is a function and you want to expand an iterable as function's parameters  (next function without parameters)
+`|_funs_|`:  when the next element is a function and you want to expand an iterable as function's parameters  (next function without parameters)
 ```python
 (
     [["Hello",[0,1,2,3,4]], ["World",[5,6,7,8]]]